#0023

 Why do women have two breasts?

 Topless sunning on a French beachIn September, 2009, we rode the high-speed French TGV ("Très Grande Vitesse") train from Paris to Montpellier.
-In the TGV magazine that was provided to everyone on the train there was an article entitled, "Les Françaises, sont-elles pudiques?" ("Are French women modest?").
-Of course, in true French style, the article about how modest French women have become was illustrated by a photo of a topless sunbather (the first page of the article is shown in the photo).
+A magazine provided to everyone on the train contained an article entitled, "Les Françaises, sont-elles pudiques?" ("Are French women modest?").
+In true French style, the article about how modest French women have become was illustrated by a photo of a topless sunbather.
+If you'd like to read the article (in French, of course), click on the photo to the left, and click again to enlarge it (return with your "Back" button).

 But did you ever stop to think, why is it that women have two breasts?
 My father once had a cookie, about a foot long from top to bottom, depicting a topless Scandinavian goddess with three breasts, in a horizontal line across her chest (the cookie was not for eating - it had in fact been varnished for preservation).
 This is not biologically possible, though.
 First of all, most animals are symmetrical around a centerline, so we have even numbers of things like eyes, arms, legs, and nipples.
 We only have one nose and one mouth, which are centered, but they are themselves symmetrical.
 Thus three breasts would be rather unlikely.
 Whatever the number, it ought to be even.